Purpose of Student Accessibility Services:

 - Provide equal access for individuals with disabilities and/or medical/mental health conditions

-At the foundation, Student Accessibility Services is guided by Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) was passed July 26, 1990, as Public Law 101-336 and became effective on Jan.
+At the foundation, Student Accessibility Services is guided by Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
+The ADA was passed July 26, 1990, as Public Law 101-336 and became effective on Jan.
 26, 1992.
 The ADA is landmark federal legislation that provides civil rights protections to individuals with disabilities.

 An individual with a disability and/or medical/mental health condition is defined by the ADA as a person who: